 He also empowers those whom He redeems: “From among their tribes no one faltered.”
 When God redeems us, we are called to serve Him faithfully.
 He has a plan for each of our lives, and that plan contains many opportunities for us to serve Him.
 And, for each of those opportunities He gives us, we know that He will empower us, and we will not falter or fail if we are faithful to Him.

-Prayer: Father, if we have strayed from the plan You have for us forgive and restore us to the joy of serving You.
+Prayer: Father, if we have strayed from the plan You have for us, please forgive and restore us to the joy of serving You.
+There are no real riches but those found in You.
 In Jesus’ Name, Amen.